philsmd/vimchat/README.md

 # Chat Buffers

-When you enter into insert mode from a chat window (for example by typing i), it will pop up a send buffer.
+When you enter into insert mode from a chat window (for example by typing `i`), it will pop up a send buffer.
 In the send buffer you simply type your message and hit enter.
-Multiple lines can also be sent by typing the lines, then selecting what you want to send in visual mode and pressing enter.
+To send multiple lines, select the lines in visual mode and then hit enter.

-Typing \l will bring up a new tab containing log files for the current user.
+Typing `<leader>l` will bring up a new tab containing log files for the current user.

+# Chat Rooms

+You can configure chat rooms in your vimchat config file.
+To join a chat room type `<leader>j`.
+This will display a list of rooms which you can choose from.

 # Growl Integration